atenearesearchgroup/QCBalgorithm/README.md

 .where(__.out("contains").has("className",P.within("cat","dog","bird","zebra","cow","bear","horse","giraffe","elephant"))).toList();
 ```

 * Q2.
-SegmentAbsence: getting the segments where the object is not present in any of its frames.
+NotPresent: getting the segments where the object is not present in any of its frames.

 Gremlin query can be viewed following: